Local Gaussian cross-spectrum analysis: Visualisations and interpretations

+Keep in mind that the pseudo-normalisation step in \cref{def:lgsd_estimator} implies that the plots related to $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ only reveals information about the cross-temporal interdependency structures of the sample.
+An investigator must thus use some supplementing technique in order to extract information from the marginal distributions.

+The contours in the heatmap plots seen in \cref{fig:heatmap_co_quad_dmt_bivariate_constant_phases} reveal that different peaks occur at different combinations of points $\LGp$ and frequencies $\omega$, in agreement with the heuristic argument that motivated the construction of this example.
+Together with the distance-plot part, which shows how much the $m$-truncated local Gaussian cross-spectrum differs from the corresponding $m$-truncated ordinary cross-spectrum, this shows that it could be of interest to take a closer look at the three points investigated in \cref{fig:Bivariate_local_trigonometric_A}.

-\begin{remark} The three points investigated in \cref{fig:Bivariate_local_trigonometric_A} corresponds to the function-components in \cref{eq:lgch:local_cosines} with indices \mbox{$i=2,3,4$}.
-The point that corresponds to the \mbox{$i=1$} component would, due to the combination of the low probability $\pz{1}$ and the placement of the level $\Lz{1}$, lie too far out in the tail to be properly investigated by the present sample size and truncation point.
-The \mbox{$i=1$} component was included in the example in \citep{jordanger17:_lgsd} in order to show that an exploratory approach based on local Gaussian spectra can fail to detect local signals that are much weaker than the dominating~ones. \end{remark}
+The three points investigated in \cref{fig:Bivariate_local_trigonometric_A} correspond to the function-components in \cref{eq:lgch:local_cosines} with indices \mbox{$i=2,3,4$}.
+The point that corresponds to the \mbox{$i=1$} component would, due to the combination of the low probability $\pz{1}$ and the placement of the level $\Lz{1}$, lie too far out in the tail to be properly investigated by the present sample size.
+Note that the \mbox{$i=1$} component has been included here in order to show that an exploratory approach based on local Gaussian spectra can fail to detect local signals that are much weaker than the dominating ones, cf.\ the discussion in \cref{P2.app:fig:trigonometric}.